BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 Unless every single one of your assets are set to load before the game's startup state (which is not recommended!), you'll need to wait for them to load before starting the rest of the game.

-The template-provided `Startup` game state does this by checking the `GraphicsManager`'s `FullyLoaded` attribute (seen in an earlier code example).
+The template-provided `Startup` game state does this by checking the `GraphicsManager`'s `FullyLoaded` attribute, seen in an early code example.

 If you also have deferred sound effect or music assets, inject the `SoundManager`, and check on _its_ `FullyLoaded` property, as well.